 property: '{cipher}{key:version_1}AQCQx...'

-I can run the same security-tool.jar as mentioned in the recipe "Generate New Security Artifacts" against my updated credentials-report.env with my new property added.
+You can run the same security-tool.jar as mentioned in the recipe "Generate New Security Artifacts" against the updated credentials-report.env with the new property added.

 The key difference is that (since Broadleaf does not have any knowledge of what this property is) you must define this property in your credentials-report.env file with a special syntax that matches the following form: